Pallrp/PodPal/README.md

 # TODOS:

-    Add/Remove pod after pairing
+    #1 Add/Remove pod after pairing
         There should always be an interactive setup for pairings, even before sorting It should be possible to add a pod to the setup, representing a new empty table It should also be possible to remove a pod that's been added
             NOTE: removing a pod should relocate each player in the pod to the unpaired section

+    #2 Saving a solution (as is)
+        It should be possible to add the currently staged solution to a (slightly) persisted solutions list.
+        NOTE: persisted has little meaning since the page is entirely static, This list should only need to persist over searches, i.e. calling the search will not reset this list.
+        Since the solutions mostly re-use players from the added player list, it should be expected that removed players from previous searches can be referenced.
+In this case a visual error instead of the removed players' name will suffice.
+        This list should also be somewhat manage-able, meaning saved solutions should be removable from it.

+    #3 Re-evaluate score of a staged solution
+        There should be a button to re-evaluate the score after changing a staged solution.
+        This button should change the score in the header of the stage, but importantly not the recent solutions list.
+It needs to be possible to revert to the original solution before changes.

+    #4 Autosave functionality for changing staged
+        This issue is only possible after #2 and #3.
+        Changing a staged solution for the first time will add a new persisted "saved" solution

-    Heuristic selection from play history
+    #5 Heuristic selection from play history
-        Keep track of players that have played with eachother This can be from import/exporting file or other methods The PodSorter should try pair people that have played least together
+        Keep track of players that have played with eachother This can be from import/exporting file or other methods The PodSorter should try pair people that have played least together.